 - Fill the report description with This report shows inventoried software where a custom label is configured

 - Click on Browse and select the folder of the report which is the report location.
-In this case, we use Asset Intelligence folder
+In this case, we use the Asset Intelligence folder

 - Click Next